dibyendumajumdar/C/docs/ctour.md

 Delay is called for each expression input to rcexpr, and  it searches  for  postfix ++ and -- operators.
-If one is found applied to a variable, the tree is patched to bypass the op- erator	and  compiled  as  it  stands; then the increment or decrement itself is done.
+If one is found applied to a variable, the tree is patched to bypass the operator	and  compiled  as  it  stands; then the increment or decrement itself is done.
 The effect is as if `a = b;	b++` had been written.
-In this example, of course, the user him- self could have done the same job, but more complicated  ex- amples	are  easily constructed, for example `switch (x++)`.
+In this example, of course, the user himself could have done the same job, but more complicated
+examples	are  easily constructed, for example `switch (x++)`.
 An essential restriction is that the condition codes not  be required.
 It	would be incorrect to compile `if (a++) ...` as